aditya-giri/quantum-algorithms/README.md

 # quantum-algorithms
-A collection of quantum algorithms and their Qiskit implementations
+Implementations of quantum algorithms in as many languages and frameworks as possible!